kosctelecom/horus/doc/horus-agent.1.md

 The result posted to Kafka is a big json document containing the aggregated poll results for each device.
 You can use **horus-query(1)** to get the same data on stdout.

-The Prometheus metrics are named using the `<measure name>_<metric name>` pattern, for example: sysInfo\_sysUpTime.
-The `instance` label of all metrics is explicitely set to the device's db id.
+The Prometheus metrics are named using the `<measure name>_<metric name>` pattern, for example: sysInfo\_sysUpTime and they have the following default labels: id, host, vendor, model and category of the polled device.

 Options
 =======